-By defining the values that will make your vision succeed, why they matter, and the attitudes and behaviours that make them real.
+You do this by defining the values that will make your vision succeed, why they matter, and the attitudes and behaviours that make them real.

-One day you will look back at the Threshold stage as a time of freedom.
-So treat the ambiguity of this period as an opportunity for innovation, exploration, and adventure.
+One day you will look back at the Threshold stage as a time of freedom, so treat the ambiguity of this period as an opportunity for innovation, exploration, and adventure.
 Switch from asking “Are we there yet?” to “Are we heading in the right direction?”
 Experiment!
 In the Threshold stage all things are possible.

-Would it have been useful to have had a clearer vision of what you were working towards and clearer values, attitudes, and behaviours to guide you?
-Would it have been useful to know how to keep calm in a crisis, make clearer sense of new situations, and find more opportunities?
+Would it have been useful to have a clearer vision of what you were working towards and clearer values, attitudes, and behaviours to guide you?
+Would defining them be useful now?

-Adapted from Inner Leadership: tools for building inspiration in times of change.
+Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.